telman03/Step-Project-Tinder/readme.md

 23. Add a possibility to make a POST request on the server with a new message on this page
 24. Create a doPost method in the corresponding servlet, which will save the new message to the database
 25. Add a simple login page to the "/login" path
-26. Use Bootstrap templates as a base for all web pages
+26. Use Bootstrap templates as a base for all tinder pages
 27. Use Freemarker template to output HTML pages
 28. Handle POST method from the login page that will allow the user to log into the app.
 Store the data about the current user in cookies
 29. Create an HttpFilter, which will redirect the non-logged in user to the login page